 Curate, visualize, annotate, and share your behavioral ephys data using Python neurotic is an app for Windows, macOS, and Linux that allows you to easily review and annotate your electrophysiology data and simultaneously captured video.
-It is an easy way to load your Neo-compatible data into ephyviewer without doing any programming.
+It is an easy way to load your Neo-compatible data (see neo.io for file formats) into ephyviewer without doing any programming.
 Share a single metadata file with your colleagues and they too will quickly be looking at the same datasets!

-Version: 1.0.0 (other versions)
+Version: 1.2.1 (other versions)